IANULYTalent1/IANULYTalent1/README.md

 Competitive Salary + Equity.
 Fast growing venture backed Crypto/Blockchain Start ups.

  If you are interested please send over your Resume(CV) & contact information to schedule an opening time to chat.
+Email owen@ianulytalentaccelerators.com